u8slvn/hyperfocus/docs/source/commands.rst

 config
 ------

 Manage hyf configuration.
-It's currently used only to set up aliases, see the examples below.
+It's currently used to set up aliases only, see the examples below.

 Usage: